CPK Insurance

 Professional Liability Insurance in Salem

-Professional Liability Insurance Risk Factors in Salem
+About Professional Liability Insurance in Salem, OR

 In Oregon, professional liability insurance is designed to address client claims tied to negligent acts, errors, omissions, misrepresentation, or a failure to deliver professional services as promised.
 The core protection is legal defense, and that matters even when a claim is groundless, because defense costs alone can become significant in a dispute filed in Oregon courts.
 This coverage also addresses settlements and judgments when a covered claim is resolved against you, subject to the policy terms, limits, and deductible.